-The applicability of the Hague Convention on Service Abroad.
-Of particular importance is the applicability of the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters (Hague Convention on Service Abroad) (20 UST.
+The applicability of the Hague Service Convention.
+The applicability of the HCCH Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters 1965 (Hague Service Convention) (20 UST.
 1361; 658 U.N.T.S.
 163; T.I.A.S.
-No. 6638).
-The determination of whether the Hague Convention on Service Abroad applies will hinge on the law of the forum state.
+No. 6638) is particularly important.
+Whether the Hague Service Convention applies depends on the law of the forum state.

-In Volkswagenwerk Aktiengesellshaft v Schlunk, the US Supreme Court held that "if the internal law of the forum state defines the applicable method of service of process as requiring the transmittal of documents abroad, then the Hague Convention applies" (486 US 694, 700 (1988)).
-However, if the forum state allows service on a US agent instead of service abroad, the Hague Convention on Service Abroad does not apply.
+In Volkswagenwerk Aktiengesellshaft v Schlunk, the US Supreme Court held that "if the internal law of the forum state defines the applicable method of service of process as requiring the transmittal of documents abroad, then the Hague Service Convention applies" (486 US 694, 700 (1988)).
+However, if the forum state allows service on a US agent instead of service abroad, the Hague Service Convention does not apply.

-In a more recent example, the US District Court for the District of Minnesota held that the Hague Convention on Service Abroad did apply to service on foreign corporations in Minnesota courts (Froland v Yamaha Motor Co., Ltd., 2003 WL 22971360 (D. Minn.
+More recently, the US District Court for the District of Minnesota held that the Hague Service Convention applies to service on foreign corporations in Minnesota courts (Froland v Yamaha Motor Co., Ltd., 296 F.Supp.2d 1004 (D. Minn.
 2003)).
-The court relied on the fact that, under Minnesota law, service on a foreign entity was not fully effected until the Secretary of State transmits the document to the foreign corporation.
+The court relied on the fact that, under Minnesota law, service on a foreign entity is not fully effected until the Secretary of State transmits the document to the foreign corporation.

-The provisions of the Hague Convention on Service Abroad.
-If the Hague Convention on Service Abroad applies, foreign manufacturers can often raise insufficiency of process as a defence.
-The provisions of the Hague Convention on Service Abroad are straightforward, but the designations and reservations made by each country make its application much more complicated.
+The provisions of the Hague Service Convention.
+If the Hague Service Convention applies, foreign manufacturers can often raise insufficiency of process as a defence.
+The provisions of the Hague Service Convention are straightforward, but the designations and reservations made by each jurisdiction make its application much more complicated.

-The Hague Convention on Service Abroad provides for service through a Central Authority, established by each contracting country, which receives requests for service from other contracting countries (Article 2).
+The Hague Service Convention provides for service through a Central Authority (established by each contracting jurisdiction), which receives requests for service from other contracting jurisdictions (Article 2).
 The Central Authority must then serve the judicial documents itself or arrange to have them served by an appropriate agency (Article 5).
-The Central Authority of each contracting country may have additional requirements for service, including having the judicial documents translated into the official language of the state.
+The Central Authority of each contracting jurisdiction may have additional requirements for service, for example having the judicial documents translated into the official language of the state.

-The Hague Convention on Service Abroad also allows service through domestic or consular agents (Article 8).
-In addition, Article 10 specifically states that the Convention must not interfere with:
+The Hague Service Convention also allows service through domestic or consular agents (Article 8).
+In addition, Article 10 specifically states that the Hague Service Convention must not interfere with: